 Susan Speaker: Digital Manuscripts Division, National Library of Medicine

 Sarah Tracy: Associate Professor, Honors College, University of Oklahoma.

 Keith Wailoo: Townsend Martin Professor of History and Public Affairs, Princeton University

 James Gerald Cassidy, OSB

-Alex Soojung-Kim Pang: Senior consultant at Strategic Business Insights; visiting scholar at Oxford University's Saïd Business School and Stanford University's History and Philosophy of Science and Technology program; author most recently of The Distraction Addiction (Little Brown, August 2013).
+Alex Soojung-Kim Pang: Senior consultant at Strategic Business Insights; visiting scholar at Stanford University's History and Philosophy of Science and Technology program; author most recently of Rest: Why You Get More Done When You Work Less (Basic Books, 2016) and The Distraction Addiction (Little, Brown, 2013).

 Ellen Douglas Breckenridge (formerly Koch), J.D., Publications Manager--ALLHAT, Coordinating Center for Clinical Trials, University of Texas School of Public Health.
 Ellen is also a pro bono lawyer for the Tahirih Justice Center in Houston, a non-profit organization that provides free legal representation for women and children fleeing human rights abuses, such as human trafficking.

 Deborah C. Brunton: Senior Lecturer, History of Medicine, The Open University (UK)